rackerlabs/support-how-to/content/how-to/cloud-servers/setting-up-a-mail-relay/index.md

 ---
-permalink: setting-up-a-mail-relay
+permalink: set-up-a-mail-relay
-audit_date:
+audit_date:'2021-05-12'
 title: Set up a Mail Relay
 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2019-12-20'
+last_modified_date: '2021-05-12'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Ana Corpus
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Since IP addresses are dynamically assigned in cloud servers, the IP space has been declared unfit for email use.
+Since IP addresses are dynamically assigned in Cloud Servers, the IP space has been declared unfit for email use.
 This means that major blacklist providers have stated that email coming from cloud servers should not be accepted.
-For this reason, email from Cloud Servers may not reliably get through to your intended recipients.
+For this reason, email from cloud servers may not reliably get through to your intended recipients.

-To be able to send email reliably from your server, we recommend you sign up for a [Rackspace Email account](https://www.rackspace.com/email-hosting), or use any email account that allows you to send email via secure SMTP authentication.
+To send email reliably from your server, we recommend you sign up for a [Rackspace Email account](https://www.rackspace.com/email-hosting), or use any email account that allows you to send email via secure SMTP authentication.
 You can then configure your server to send email through